 The School entered into a contract for the period July 1, 2016, to June 30, 2020, with School Development Group, Inc. The contract calls for School Development Group, Inc. to provide the School with general management of the School's operations, negotiate operational contracts with vendors, and manage business dealings of the School with outside entities.
 The contract is cancellable with 60 days written notice.
 An annual fee is to be 3.5% of the School's monthly FEFP revenue less the District's administrative fee, to be paid in monthly installments.
-Fees under this agreement incurred to School Development Group during the fiscal year amounted to \$135,434.
+During the year, the School terminated this contract and there were no expenditures for the year ended June 30, 2019.

-NOTE 15 - COMMITMENTS AND CONTINGENCIES
+NOTE 14 - COMMITMENTS AND CONTINGENCIES

 The School leases its educational facility under a non-cancelable operating lease expiring in August 2019.
-The agreement calls for initial monthly rent payments of \$20,706 with rent increasing each year.
-Rental expenditures under this lease for the year ended June 30, 2018 were \$252,217.
+Rental expenditures under this lease for the year ended June 30, 2019 were \$257,386.